Where to start your playing experience in SF5? Is there anything exciting you are missing among lots of game modes?

 At the same time, players in SF5 Arcade soon reach the point, when they are stopped by their limited skills.
 This Street Fighter mode gives motivation to learn the game.

 Of course, the Arcade fights are super fun for experienced players as well.
 Just change the difficulty and enjoy much more powerful opponents!

 Street Fighter 5 Story mode

 This is a chance to get to know the game and its characters much better.
 In General Story, players get the feeling of being in the SF world and controlling various characters.
 Again, everything is rather easy at the beginning but becomes a bit harder in the end - to get motivated to visit other game modes of SFV and work on your skills.

-Character Story consists of a few episodes that show the background of the primary characters (those available in SFV: Arcade Edition).
-These stories are not very informative, but they allow feeling the spirit of the game and probably even making a decision on your favorite character in the future.
-In this mode, you start leveling up the game fighters and earn Fight Money - later, you can use them to unlock all the other Street Fighter characters.
+Character Story consists of a few episodes that show the background of each fighter.
+These stories are not very informative, but they allow feeling the spirit of the game and probably even making a decision on your main in the future.
+In this mode, you start leveling up the game fighters and earn Fight Money — later, you can use them to unlock all the other Street Fighter characters.

 In those two modes, the game opens the players a kind of abyss - but without scaring them from fighting.
 You can clearly feel that there is much more than button mashing, and you can play substantially better.
 If so, then the job of attracting your attention is done, and you definitely need modes for improving your skills.